cloudflare/stpyv8/README.md

 # Building

 GCC/clang or equivalent and Python3 headers are needed to build the main STPyV8 source code, as well as boost-python and some other boost dependencies.
-For a short while, Python 2.7 is still needed by Google's toolchain to build a local library version of V8.

-A Python3 virtual environment is recommended.
-(Google's build tools will establish their own Python2 virtual environment during the compilation of V8, but this can be ignored)

 ## Build Examples